ElectronSutra/venture/pages/systems/sorcery/initiation.md

 can accrue and store sorcerous motes.
 Your shaping ritual is deeply reflective of the nature of your initiation.

+## Control Spells

+For every initiation, you gain a "control spell."
+This spell has extra benefits in addition to its regular effects, and usually has an aesthetic weirdness you get to invoke.

 ## Initiation Merits

 Some initiations offer Merits that you can purchase, which allow you to buy some